nikong-penn/hw00-intro-base/README.md

 - Fragment Shader
 The fragment shader is a simple perlin noise based effect with a peak effect, the highest values making the color brighter.

-I wish I had more time to add more cool effects! might expand on it more after the deadline ^^)
+I wish I had more time to add more cool effects! might expand on it more after the deadline and make it aawesoem

 # HW 0: Intro to Javascript and WebGL